kappagammatango/bills/Furry Bill.md

 **§ 1.
 TITLE**

-&nbsp;&nbsp;&nbsp; (a) This Act shall be known as, and may be cited as, the "Act to Enable the Execution, Hunting, and Transporting of Furries".
+&nbsp;&nbsp;&nbsp; (a) This Act shall be known as, and may be cited as, the "Act to Enable the Execution, Hunting, and Transporting of Animals".

-&nbsp;&nbsp;&nbsp; (b) This Act may be cited as the "Anti-Furry Act of 2025".
+&nbsp;&nbsp;&nbsp; (b) This Act may be cited as the "Anti-Animal Act of 2025".

 <br/>